zhaoyun830/search-guard-docs/_content/_docs_signals/actions_email.md

 **html_body:** Defines the content of the mail as HTML.
 Mustache templates can be used to render attributes from the watch runtime data.

+**request** You can include the response of any arbitrary HTTP request to the sent mail as an attachment, e.g. include a PDF, JSON or a CSV file from an endpoint to the sent mail.

 **request.method:** Specifies the HTTP request method.
 Required.
 One of `GET`, `POST`, `PUT` or `DELETE`.

 **request.url:** The URL of the HTTP endpoint.
 Required.